josephburkhart/TRAC-Collation/README.md

 # Usage
 1. Set up an environment with pandas and selenium (for conda instructions, see [here](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html)).
-2. Download/locate the webdriver for your browser of choice - currently [Firefox](https://github.com/mozilla/geckodriver/releases), [Chrome](https://chromedriver.chromium.org/downloads), [Edge](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/?form=MA13LH) and [Safari](https://developer.apple.com/documentation/webkit/testing_with_webdriver_in_safari) are supported.
-Add the webdriver's path to your environment variables (in the case of Firefox, for additional instructions see [here](https://www.browserstack.com/guide/geckodriver-selenium-python)).
+2. Download/locate the webdriver for your browser of choice - currently [Chrome](https://chromedriver.chromium.org/downloads) abd [Edge](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/?form=MA13LH) are supported.
+Add the webdriver's path to your environment variables, or put the executable file in the same folder as `collate.py`.
 3. Clone the repository, or just download `collate.py`.
 4. Navigate to the TRAC webpage that you want to collate data from (to see if your tool is supported, check [below](#which-trac-tools-can-i-use-this-with)).
 Note the URL and the names of the axes you want to collate.
 5. `collate.py` can be run from an IDE or the command line: